xinjin/course-adv-net/assignments/assignment2.md

 2. fill the `commands.txt` file with necessary commands.

-(You probably need to modify the sourcing path in script `course-adv-net/assignments/env.sh` to let it succesfully find the directory it wants in your local environment.)
+(You probably need to modify the sourcing path in script `course-adv-net/assignments/env.sh` to let it successfully find the directory it wants in your local environment.)

 ### Description of the EasyRoute protocol